 From the very beginning of my diving blog, I wrote about the enjoyments of diving anywhere, cold and freshwater alike.
 In a crisis like the one we are currently enduring; we have the opportunity to put on hold this giant dream bucket-list we all have and explore more confidential dive sites closer to our homes.

 As you might already know, I’m originally from the French Atlantic coast, in South Brittany.
 Since I came back from Scotland, I was eager to return diving in the waters of the Atlantic but somehow, I always had a good excuse to go somewhere warmer.
-This is why you never saw any underwater pictures of my home region although I had already given it a try in 2010 (2 years before I launch my blog).
+This is why you never saw any underwater pictures of my home region although I had already given it a try in 2010 (2 years before I launched my blog).

 After a full lockdown in Paris at Spring, feeling a second one was coming at Fall I took a train westward mid-October.
 The idea was to have more space, more nature around me and to be on time before the end of the scuba diving season in Brittany (and eventually run away from my upper neighbour and her daily jumping workout on my ceiling!).
 So, here I was, my drysuit in tow fully decided to add a few more dives to my desperately long surface interval of 2020 before everything closed down again.

 Unfortunately, if the Guérande Peninsula, from La Baule to Le Croisic, where my family lives, is a paradise for sailing, windsurfing and kite-surfing, scuba diving underwhelmed me when I tried years ago.
 Hopefully, only 1 hour driving away, in the neighbouring prefecture of Morbihan, lies one of the top diving spots in France.